KevinPatzan95/Practices_Core_Code_Fundamentals/Week 3/README.md

   ![Multi_opcion](https://user-images.githubusercontent.com/118086376/236650113-484f6626-f537-4b8e-b859-54922ca77cbf.png)

 # 3. Week challenges (Wednesday) 💻

 ## 3.1.
 Multiplication Tables

+For this challenge you will create a program to calculate the multiplication tables for a given number using While (Mientras).
+The user must enter a number and then the multiplication table for the number must be printed.

 ## 3.2.
 Simple Calculator with Do While
 # 4. Week challenges (Thursday) 💻
 ## 4.1.
 Multiplication Tables with For